tabletseeker/pod-buildah/README.md

 * While the main container process (in this case a build script) is running in the background, pod-buildah runs a custom command in a separate tmux session.
 By default this command launches a shell `/bin/bash` inside each container to allow direct access. (container label is also the username)

   <img src="https://i.postimg.cc/KjKWsKhB/Screenshot-2025-10-11-18-04-17.png" width="85%" height="85%">
-* However, any command can be chosen, like for example monitoring tools.
+* However, any command can be automatically executed on startup, like for example monitoring tools.

   <img src="https://i.postimg.cc/gk2hn9mQ/final6.png" width="85%" height="85%">